(833) 262-7801

 pre-trip inspection checklist

-Looking for ways to keep your fleet vehicles safe and in good working order as they start to rack up the miles?
-Create and implement a pre-trip inspection checklist.
-Doing so can help your business preserve and prolong the use of your most important assets.
+Fleet owners and managers are often looking for ways to keep their fleet vehicles safe and in good working order.
+Creating and implementing a pre-trip inspection checklist can help.
+Doing so allows businesses to preserve and prolong the use of their most important assets.

-In this article, we discuss the pre-trip inspection checklist in detail and give you tips for what to include on your form.
+In this article, we discuss the pre-trip inspection checklist in detail and offer tips for what to include on inspection forms.

 Table Of Contents